What is evidence?

 The CRT has file size limits for evidence.
 The maximum size per file is 250MB.

-Submitting large files through our online portal can take time.
+Uploading large files can take time.
 The upload time depends on your internet provider’s file transfer speed.

 If you need to submit a file larger than 250MB, contact us.

 Digital copies are best, such as a Word or PDF document, photo file, or video file.

 You can scan an original document or photo.
 If you don’t have a scanner, most public libraries and stores with photocopying services can scan documents for a small fee.

 Your case manager or the CRT member assigned to your dispute might decide they want to see an original or better copy of your digital evidence.
 If so, they might ask you for it later.